Twicefred/Writing/Stories from TK City (Markdown)/Inner Fire.md

 You don't move much for the rest of the afternoon and evening.
 You can feel the fire building within Byron.
 He gets quiet and possessive, holding you tight as if to prove that he can.
 When you test his strength, he grunts and flexes his arms around you.
 You won't go anywhere until the bull allows you to.

-You feel a bit guilty for the way in which you're enjoying his changes, he's told you before that it's a confusing experience.
+You feel a bit guilty for the way in which you're enjoying his changes, he's told you before that it's a confusing feeling.
 Regular, gentle Byron is perfect the way he is; but the hormone-fuelled, hyper-masculine Byron is a different experience entirely.
 You think of it as an experience because you have no choice but to let him be in control of everything.

 Like when he lifts you off the sofa and carries you off to bed.
 You don't get to object or set terms here, Byron is making your decisions for you.